SWCreeperKing/AutoUpdater/README.md

 ---

 1. download site
     - site that the download comes from, must be a direct download
 2. download folder
     - can not be empty directory
     - has to be the directory to download into
-3. clean path [false]
-   - if to clean/delete everything in download folder
-4. zip type [none]
-   - what compression type is used, currently only `zip` is supported
-5. close on complete [false]
+3. close on complete [false]
     - close the downloader console when the download is complete
-6. copy source [null]
+4. copy source [null]
     - if set then it will copy from a directory inside the unzipped folder into the download folder
-7. run program path
+5. run program path
     - the path of the program to run